 Action Level - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
-CFU/mI - Colony forming units per milliliter.
+CFU/ml - Colony forming units per milliliter.

 Colony Forming Unit - An area of visually distinct bacterial growth which may result from a single bacterium or pairs, clusters or chains of bacteria.
+Locational Running Annual Average (LRAA) - Average of sample data at a given sampling site over the four most recent quarters of sampling.